Porsche Macan Electric Review

 Motors, Performance and Handling

 Suffice to say that the Macan is just as peachy to drive as you expect it to be.
-We drove the electric Porsche Macan Turbo around the south of France, and while the lack of a one-pedal drive mode is annoying, everything else lives up to expectations.
-Power delivery is actually more muted than you might expect in the standard drive modes, but stick it in Sport Plus and you can suddenly feel how comically rapid that 3.3 second 0-62mph time is.
+While the lack of a one-pedal drive mode is annoying, the brake regen' does bleed in nicely and the brake pedal feel is really brilliant - confident and easy to modulate, whether you're on a fun country road or just pottering through town.
+Everything else lives up to expectations, too.
+Power delivery is actually more muted than you might expect in the standard drive modes, but stick it in Sport Plus and you can suddenly feel how potent the Macan 4 is (never mind the crazily fast Turbo that Nicki drove out in France!).

-Having said that, it’s not difficult to drive even in Sport Plus, and it’s pretty wieldy and well sorted for about-town driving or a motorway cruise – especially with the standard adaptive air suspension that’s standard on the Turbo, or optional on the Macan 4.
-You can also add rear-wheel steering, which tightens up the turning circle and improves high-speed cornering, and we’d definitely add it if you’re going to be wheeling around multi-storey car parks on a routine basis as it definitely helps with that sort of manoeuvring.
+Having said that, the Macan isn't difficult to drive even in Sport Plus, and it’s pretty wieldy and well sorted for about-town driving or a motorway cruise – especially with the standard adaptive air suspension that’s standard on the Turbo, or optional on any mode other than the rear-wheel drive Macan.
+You can also add rear-wheel steering, which tightens up the turning circle and improves high-speed cornering, and we’d add it if you’re going to be wheeling around multi-storey car parks on a routine basis, as it definitely helps with that sort of manoeuvring.

 Otherwise, the balance of responsiveness, comfort and that ‘just so’ ease of progress that Porsche does so well, makes the Macan every bit as lovely to drive as the petrol Porsche SUVs.
 In fact, the power delivery and the way the car responds – especially in its routine drive modes – make it feel very similar to a petrol Porsche, so this is likely to please anyone who’s considering a Macan for their first electric car.